 Home » Airport Info »

-Covid-19: What you need to know when travelling via Palma Airport
+Coronavirus (Covid-19): What you need to know when travelling via Palma Airport

 - Please check in online.
 This will avoid unnecessary queuing and speed up your journey time at the airport.
-For more information, please also see our page “Departing from Palma Airport“.

 - Make sure you have enough face masks and hand sanitiser for your journey.
 Unless instructed otherwise, you must change your face mask every four hours.